Immune privilege

-Immune privilege is also believed to occur to some extent or able to be induced in articular cartilage.
-This was once thought to also include the brain, but this is now known to be incorrect, as it has been shown that immune cells of the central nervous system contribute to the maintenance of neurogenesis and spatial learning abilities in adulthood.
+It is thought that immune privilege also occurs to some extent—or is able to be induced in—articular cartilage. it was once thought that, theoretically, it could also occur (or be inducible) in the brain, but this is now known to be incorrect, as it has been shown that immune cells of the central nervous system contribute to the maintenance of neurogenesis and spatial learning abilities in adulthood.

-Immune privilege is thought to be an evolutionary adaptation to protect vital structures from the potentially damaging effects of an inflammatory immune response.
-Inflammation in the brain or eye can lead to loss of organ function, while immune responses directed against a fetus can lead to miscarriage.
+Immune privilege is thought to be an evolutionary adaptation to protect vital structures from the potentially lethal effects of an inflammatory immune response in those regions.
+Inflammation in the brain or eye could cause the loss of organ functions, while immune responses directed against a fetus could cause miscarriage.

-Medically, a cornea transplant takes advantage of this, as does knee meniscal transplantation.
+Immune privilege allows doctors to perform cornea transplants and knee meniscal transplantation.

 Mechanisms

 Antigens from immune privileged regions have been found to interact with T cells in an unusual way: inducing tolerance of normally rejected stimuli.
 Immune privilege has emerged as an active rather than a passive process.

 Physical structures surrounding privileged sites cause a lack of lymphatic drainage, limiting the immune system's ability to enter the site.
 Other factors that contribute to the maintenance of immune privilege include: